 With its patterned aesthetics (such as zebra stripes, boho ikat, and mod hexagons) and bold color options, Gilded’s sister property Attwater is not any ordinary New England stay.
-This 12-room bed and breakfast is housed during a central building on a 1910 estate that was once a brewery, and offers a contemporary reef with luxurious sea paddles crammed with sea foam; coral, and olives.
+This 12-room bed and breakfast is housed in a central building on a 1910 estate that was once a brewery and offers a contemporary reef with luxurious sea paddles crammed with sea foam; coral, and olives.
 Exit into the courtyard and cafés for homemade lemon and ginger muffins before a day strolling through Newport’s waterfront entertainment or a day massage to unwind within the cozy clinic.
 From the spa hotel

-- Castle Hill Inn
+Castle Hill Inn

-Old world hospitality sets the mood at the Viking Hotel, a former VIP guesthouse on Bellevue Avenue during the golden age.
-Champagne, and freshly boiled oysters are served on the garden terrace.
+Old-world hospitality sets the mood at the Viking Hotel, a former VIP guesthouse on Bellevue Avenue during the golden age.
+Champagne and freshly boiled oysters are served on the garden terrace.
 Dark and Stormies overlooks the highest of Newport Bar and a spa focus on Balinese and Thai treatments.
-Although the lobby has recently been refurbished and therefore, the rooms, and suites reflect more modern luxury (like marble showers and Egyptian cotton sheets), much of the time-inspired decor, including the bustle and splash, remains.
-A tribute to the hotel’s 90-year history.
+Although the lobby has recently been refurbished and therefore, the rooms, and suites reflect more modern luxury (like marble showers and Egyptian cotton sheets), much of the time-inspired decor, including the bustle and splash, remains—a tribute to the hotel’s 90-year history.